Surface Mount Assembly (SMT)

 - The process will automatically correct minor placement errors.

-- The PCB can be smaller than an equivalent through hole board
+- The PCB can be a lot smaller than an equivalent through hole board

 - The internal robot automatically places components onto each side of the PCB.